Rebuilding the blog and resolving the issue where only TCP communication from Starlink to ConoHa VPS fails to reach

 GitHub - haturatu/ViMusic

-It seems like maintenance could be resumed, so I started maintaining it again.
-And surprisingly, when I replied to someone on Reddit looking for a fork, it turned out to be someone who had already opened an issue on my repository.
+It looks like I might be able to resume maintenance on it, so I've started maintaining it again.
+Surprisingly, when I replied to someone on Reddit looking for a fork, it turned out to be the same person who had opened an issue on my repository.

 The world is a small place, isn't it?